Zhouchangshun6319/netmaker/CONTRIBUTING.md

-# How to contribute to Netmaker
+# How to contribute to Netmaker test

 Hey!
 We're glad you're here.
 We need your help making Netmaker as great as it can be.